Spanish cruiser Don Juan de Austria

 Don Juan de Austria was a unprotected cruiser of the Spanish Navy that fought in the Battle of Manila Bay during the Spanish–American War.

 Technical characteristics

-Don Juan de Austria was built at the naval shipyard at Cartagena, Spain.
+Don Juan de Austria was built at the Arsenal de Cartagena at Cartagena, Spain.
 Her keel was laid in 1883 and the ship was launched on 23 January 1887.
 The cruiser was completed in 1888 or 1889.
 She had one rather tall funnel.
 The vessel had an iron hull and was rigged as a barque.